Builds a single character string out of separate strings, inserting a separator string.

 Example Scenario:

 Imagine a form with several required fields.
 If the user presses the TRANSMIT key (F1) while in a modified transmit field, the form will attempt to submit.
-If any required fields are still empty, $transmitkey
+If any required fields are still empty, $transmitkey will be set to an empty string, indicating that the submission was not successful.

 FORM SET ACCELERATOR TRANSMIT F1